 Students are expected to arrive in class on time.
 Tardiness disrupts classes and interferes with the opportunity for students to learn.
-For the first 3 tardies to a class without a lawful reason, the student will receive parent notification and warning.
-For every additional 3 tardies to a class without a lawful reason, the student will be assigned 2 hours of Saturday School.
+For the first 5 tardies without a lawful (excused) reason, the student will receive parent notification and warning.
+For every additional 3 tardies to a class without a lawful (excused) reason, the student will be assigned 2 hours of Saturday School.
 The 10th tardy will result in a parent conference with administration.
 Any student that misses more than 1/3 of the class shall be counted absent for attendance credit purposes.

 Early dismissals before the end of the regular school day are discouraged.
+Once students arrive on campus, they are expected to stay until the end of their school day and are not permitted to leave without following the GTCHS Early Dismissal Procedures.
 Any early dismissal from class will be marked as EPU (Early Pick-Up) unless the student misses more than 1/3 of the class and then it will be marked as an absence.
-For the first 3 EPUs to a class without a lawful reason, the student will receive parent notification and warning.
+For the first 5 EPUs without a lawful (excused) reason, the student will receive parent notification and warning.
 For every additional 3 EPUs without a lawful reason, the student will be assigned 2 hours of Saturday School.
 The 10th EPU will result in a parent conference with administration.
 Any student that misses more than 1/3 of the class shall be counted absent for attendance credit purposes.